 Many students begin at different levels and stay for varying numbers of weeks.
 Therefore, everybody's time of study varies.
 If you make faster progress, you can take an Achievement Test to move up faster.
-Students may be enrolled at CPC for a maximum of three years regardless of the programs that they take.
+Students may be enrolled at CPC for a maximum of three years (This excludes vacations and LOA periods) regardless of the programs that they take.